 }

-Cadence by example πŸ”—︎
+Cadence by example π︎

 If this has whet your appetite for Cadence, try some simple experiments; there is a large number of examples ready to be run in this repository.
 To get you started, we’ll explain how to run that repository’s Hello World workflow.

-Spin up Cadence πŸ”—︎
+Spin up Cadence π︎

 To get started with Cadence, you can either use the official docker-compose example environment, or the cadence Helm chart we contributed to the official incubator repository.

 The Banzai Cloud Pipeline platform is a free service that helps you to spin up production grade Kubernetes clusters at multiple different cloud providers or on-premise.
-If you are experimenting with Cadence, and don’t have an application to integrate it into, we recommend trying out our Modern Go Application Spotguide, which has all the basic boilerplate and ops code a web application might require—from a CI/CD pipeline to production-ready services like monitoring, log handling or secret management to name a few.
+If you are experimenting with Cadence, and donβt have an application to integrate it into, we recommend trying out our Modern Go Application Spotguide, which has all the basic boilerplate and ops code a web application might require—from a CI/CD pipeline to production-ready services like monitoring, log handling or secret management to name a few.

 Note: The Pipeline CI/CD module mentioned in this post is outdated and not available anymore.
 You can integrate Pipeline to your CI/CD solution using the Pipeline API.
 Contact us for details.

-For docker-compose, set up a docker-compose.yml file based on the example, and run docker-compose up -d on your development machine.
-After that build and run the Hello World example.
+on your development machine.
+After that build and run the Hello World

 ## Clone cadence repository